opn-city/resources/tutorials/gcal.md

 2. Click **Add**.

 ## 3. Add the created email to Opn

+Now:

+To invite a specific group, please let us know the googgle group email and we wll add it to the template so this goup will automatically be invited.

+(Later this will be automatic:)

 1. Go back to the export settings menu and add the relevant e-mail.
 2. You're done.
 All members of the specific group will be invited to the event and can confirm their attendance.

+## Additional Options: Attenddees and different calendars

+4. By tapping the settings button you can customize further your synchronization;
+    - add emails to be invited
+    - set a separate calendar

+## Additional Options: Attenddees and different calendars

+4. By tapping the settings button you can customize further your synchronization;
+    - add emails to be invited
+    - set a separate calendar